LeoMobileDeveloper/ios-developer-tools/README.md

 - [XcodeCoverage](https://github.com/jonreid/XcodeCoverage) Code coverage for Xcode projects (Objective-C only)
 - [ios-deploy](https://github.com/ios-control/ios-deploy) Install and debug iPhone apps from the command line, without using Xcode
 - [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) A cross-platform protocol library to communicate with iOS devices
+- [usbmuxd](https://github.com/libimobiledevice/usbmuxd) A socket daemon to multiplex connections from and to iOS devices

 ## Localization